SiddharthShahi/SOC-Project/README.md

 ### The Attack

 I used Hydra on the Kali machine to brute force SSH on the Ubuntu machine.
-I targeted the root account using the rockyou wordlist.
+I targeted the root account using the built in rockyou wordlist in Hydra.

 ```bash
 hydra -l root -P /usr/share/wordlists/rockyou.txt ssh://172.20.10.4